WINNER OF THE IBPA BENJAMIN FRANKLIN AWARD for "BEST COOKBOOK"

-Keep it clean After preparing and enjoying a delicious meal, the last thing you’ll want to face is a huge kitchen cleanup.
+After preparing and enjoying a delicious meal, the last thing you’ll want to face is a huge kitchen cleanup.
 But it doesn’t have to be that way.
 While preparing a recipe, try to “clean as you go.”
 Put away utensils and ingredients after using them—put dirty dishes in the sink or dishwasher, dry goods back in the pantry, and fresh items back in the fridge.

 During any breaks in the preparation—while the soup is simmering or the cake is baking try to clean up as much of the kitchen as you can, especially before serving.
 No matter how delicious the food is, a big mess in the kitchen can take the fun out of cooking.
 So try not to let it get out of hand.

 It’s also important to clean dirty dishes and utensils as soon as possible.
 The longer the food remains, the harder it becomes to remove.
 If, however, the pot, pan, or casserole dish has a difficult-to-clean baked-on mess (from long oven-roasting, for instance), presoaking it in hot soapy water is recommended before you attempt to clean it.

 Many people who say they cannot cook simply don’t pay attention to what they’re doing.
 Unless you are simmering a pot of soup or stew, cooking on a stovetop requires constant attention.
 Food that is cooked on the grill must be checked every few minutes.
 And baked goods should be checked a few minutes before the recipe’s recommended cooking time, and then every minute or so until ready.